View Juan Zuniga's Obituary on BrownsvilleHerald.com and share memories

 |

-Brownsville Antonio Juan Johnny Zuniga Jr. 37, Juan Antonio Zuniga Jr. (Johnny), a long-life resident of Brownsville, TX died unexpectedly on March 25, 2020, at the young age of 37 at his home.
+Brownsville Antonio Juan Johnny Zuniga Jr. a long-life resident of Brownsville, TX died unexpectedly on March 25, 2020, at the young age of 37 at his home.

 Johnny is preceded in death by his grandmother, Esperanza T. Mendez.